 - Bake the salmon until it is cooked through, about 12 to 15 minutes.
 To know if the salmon is done cooking, use an instant read thermometer to register the internal temperature of the thickest part of one of the salmon pieces.
 Salmon is done cooking when it reaches an internal temperature of 125° - 145° F (52° - 62° C). *See note below about the ideal temperature of salmon.

 - Remove the salmon from the oven and let it rest until it's cool enough to handle.

 - Add the garlic and mayonnaise to a small bowl and stir to combine.

-- Lay the crackers out on a serving platter and top each with a generous 1/2 tsp of mayonnaise.
+- Lay the crackers out on a serving platter and top each with a generous ½ teaspoon of mayonnaise.
 Lay a couple of cilantro leaves over the mayonnaise.

-- Using a sharp knife, slice the peel and pith from the oranges.
-Separate the orange sections, and slice each section in half length wise, then in half crosswise, so that you have thin slices that are about the same size as the crackers.
-Lay one slice of orange over the cilantro on each of the crackers.
+- Using a sharp knife, slice the peel and pith from the oranges or grapefruits.
+Separate the sections, and slice each section in half length wise, then in half crosswise, so that you have thin slices that are about the same size as the crackers.
+Lay one slice of citrus fruit over the cilantro on each of the crackers.

-- Top each orange slice with about 1 tsp of almond salsa and a few flakes of salmon.
+- Top each orange slice with about 1 teaspoon of almond salsa and a few flakes of salmon.

 These little appetizers can be assembled up to 4 hours ahead of time if kept covered in the refrigerator.

 What's the ideal internal temperature of cooked salmon?